19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 “enforcement officer” means any person who is appointed under section 3(3) to be an enforcement officer for the purposes of this Act;

-“existing amusement ride” means an amusement ride which has been in operation at any time during the period of 12 months immediately preceding the appointed day, whether on a continuous or an intermittent basis;
+“existing amusement ride” means an amusement ride which has been in operation at any time during the period of 12 months immediately preceding 1st July 2011, whether on a continuous or an intermittent basis;

 “fire and rescue management system”, in relation to an amusement ride, means any installation, apparatus or equipment (whether integrated as part of the amusement ride or otherwise) and the protocols and instructions for the activation, operation and use thereof, which are designed to be used for —